 — Taima, Poor in a Private Plane

-A great stop about one-third of the way on the San Francisco to Seattle drive is in the rustic coastal town of Mendocino.
-It is also an excellent stop if you’re driving up the Highway 1 and 101 on a San Francisco to Portland road trip.
+A great stop about one-third of the way to Seattle is in the rustic coastal town of Mendocino.
+It is also an excellent stop if you’re driving up Highway 1 and 101 on a San Francisco to Portland road trip.

 The town is inhabited by many artists and holds plenty of galleries — one is actually in a water tower — as well as plenty of unique shops.
 While here, you’ll want to go beachcombing and take a walk through Mendocino Headlands State Park, where in the late-winter whale watching season, you might be able to spot one of the creatures breaching offshore.